Ace Combat 7: Skies Unknown: Development

 Despite lackluster reviews, Ace Combat Infinity for the PlayStation 3 was a surprise hit for veteran fans, and commercial interest in the series by Bandai Namco was renewed, prompting internal development team Project Aces to develop a true sequel, the first mainline Ace Combat game since 2007's Ace Combat 6: Fires of Liberation for the Xbox 360.

-Ace Combat 7 was the first in the series to use Unreal Engine 4, resulting from the original Ace Combat engine being in "a state of limbo" and the successes of the Tekken 7 development team in using Unreal Engine 4. "trueSky", an Unreal Engine plugin that generates realistic clouds, played a notable role in the game's development, being one of the first additions to the game.
+Due to the original Ace Combat engine being in a state of limbo since the release of Infinity, Bandai Namco decided that rather than incur the costs of building a new Ace Combat engine from the ground up, Skies Unknown would be the first game in the franchise to be built on Epic Games' Unreal Engine 4. "trueSky", an Unreal Engine plugin that generates realistic clouds, played a notable role in the game's development, being one of the first additions to the game.

 Ace Combat 7's development process used "sandaibanashi", a rakugo storytelling technique using three subjects; for Ace Combat 7, the subjects Project Aces used were "space elevator", "princess", and "three-dimensional cloud".
 A teaser trailer shown at PlayStation Experience 2015, a very early impression of the game created before development properly began, prominently featured all three subjects.
 Ace Combat series producer Kazutoki Kono told the development team the elements of the teaser had to appear in the game, and declined a suggestion that the teaser simply be a "product impression".
 The game was developed by Project Aces and Bandai Namco Studios Singapore, which used a "Western style" of development and organization compared to Project Aces' "Japanese style", resulting in a cultural gap that both teams had to overcome.
 Development was assisted by the Japan Air Self-Defense Force and the Japan Maritime Self-Defense Force, who offered technical advisors and aircraft information.

 A significant amount of work went into the game's virtual reality mode, exclusive to PlayStation VR.
 Initially, the entire campaign was intended to be VR-compatible, and all of the game's cutscenes were created with VR compatibility to the point of audio post-production; however, they were canceled because of framerate issues with the PlayStation 4 and the difficulties in making VR missions, which were created separately from campaign missions.
 Ultimately, only three VR missions were added to the game, following a storyline separate to the main campaign; three more missions were planned but were not released.
 Much work also went into the game's sound effects and music, with the game's soundtrack by series composer Keiki Kobayashi.

 Two-player local multiplayer was rumored to have been included, but was not added; in the final game, only online multiplayer exists.
 Development of the online multiplayer mode was designed to provide the same experience regardless of platform, location, or skill level, and playtesting was conducted overseas.